Remember, Train smart, not hard!

 Now, the next rule of life is that plans go awry.
 It doesn’t matter if it’s a six-month training program, your plans for the week, or a plan for the race itself.
 Rarely does a plan go precisely as one expects.
 So, knowing this, it’s imperative not to get upset or emotional when things aren’t going as expected.
 Instead, adapt and adjust!
 These two words may be the most critical pair on this website, often making the difference between success and failure.
 Identify areas that need to be targeted and incorporate workouts that match those goals.

-Use three-point estimations when creating your plan
+Use three-point estimations when creating your Race plan

 This technique forces you to confront the different options by asking you to identify three different pieces of data: